Support making RiG more international!

 Union of the German Academies of Sciences and Humanities

-The Union of the German Academies of Sciences and Humanities is comprised of eight German academies of sciences based in Berlin, Düsseldorf, Göttingen, Hamburg, Heidelberg, Leipzig, Mainz and Munich.
-The main task of the Union is to coordinate the Academies’ Programme and to enhance the profile of its member academies at home and abroad.
+The Union of the German Academies of Sciences and Humanities is the umbrella organisation of eight German academies of sciences based in Berlin, Düsseldorf, Göttingen, Hamburg, Heidelberg, Leipzig, Mainz and Munich.
+The Union’s main tasks are to represent and enhance the profile of its member academies at home and abroad, and to coordinate the Academies’ Programme.
 The member academies of the Union have elected more than 2,000 scientists and scholars from a wide range of disciplines as ordinary, corresponding and extraordinary members.

-- Göttingen Academy of Sciences and Humanities (1751)
+- Göttingen Academy of Sciences and Humanities in Lower Saxony (est. 1751)

 - Academy of Sciences and Humanities in Hamburg (2004)